 done

-# Remove access token temp file
+Remove the access token temp file at the end of the script:

 rm -f access_token.tmp